lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 -   [JSTOR](http://www.jstor.org/).
 -   [Chicago Manual of Style](http://mutex.gmu.edu/login?URL=http://www.chicagomanualofstyle.org/16/contents.html).
 -   George Oberle, "[U.S. History Sources 1820s-1880s](http://infoguides.gmu.edu/sources-US-1820s-1880s)."
--   We go to Fenwick!

 Assignment: Using the library catalog, JSTOR, and other library resources, find a book on Reconstruction history and a journal article on Reconstruction history.
-Check the book out of the library and bring it to class on Tuesday.
+If you can get access to a physical book, that's great, but if not then find an e-book.
+Access the book through the library.
 Write a blog post with correct citation information for the book and journal article you found according to the [Chicago Manual of Style](http://mutex.gmu.edu/login?URL=http://www.chicagomanualofstyle.org/16/contents.html).
 In a paragraph each, summarize their argument.
+(You can do this by reading the introduction and conclusion.)
 Add the items to your Zotero library.
 Include a link to your public Zotero library including those items in your blog post.

 ### Tues.
 Feb.
-7. Wartime reconstruction.
+9. Wartime reconstruction.

 Readings: